cfoust/cy/pkg/cy/docs-cy.md

 Save a 15-second CPU profile captured with [pprof](https://go.dev/blog/pprof) to the socket directory.
 This is only useful for debugging.

+# doc: Version

+Get version information about the cy server.
+Returns a struct with the following fields:

+- `:version`: The cy version string.
+- `:go-version`: The Go version used to build the server.
+- `:git-commit`: The Git commit hash of the build.
+- `:build-time`: The time the server was built.

 # doc: Id

 Get the unique integer identifier for the current client.